nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Redoing an undo: `redo`

-Redoes the previous undo.
-No changes if no previous state exists.
+Redoes the next task that was undone by undo.
+Can only be executed if undo was used before and no edit to the ZooKeepBook was made in between.

 Format: `redo`